Birmingham Royal Institution for the Blind

 This funder does not have a public application process.

 BRIB awards grants according to a grants policy determined by the trustees.
-The organization primarily supports two linked charities (Queen Alexandra College and Focus Birmingham) that emerged from its 1997 restructuring, plus makes individual grants to visually impaired people with preference for those connected to BRIB.
+The organisation primarily supports two linked charities (Queen Alexandra College and Focus Birmingham) that emerged from its 1997 restructuring, plus makes individual grants to visually impaired people with preference for those connected to BRIB.

 For individual grants: BRIB has a grants policy document that clarifies how grants can be applied for, but this is not publicly available online.
 Individuals seeking support should contact the BRIB Administrator directly at the address above or via brib@focusbirmingham.org.uk to request information about the grants policy and application process.